kamclean/impactr/vignettes/vignette_1_extract.md

 information, and can already be accessed using an API in R in order to extract this data on an automatic basis.

-There are an excellent packages that already exist to access this data - [RISmed](https://cran.r-project.org/web/packages/RISmed/RISmed.pdf) for PubMed and [rcrossref](https://github.com/ropensci/rcrossref) for CrossRef.
-While these provide a vast quantity of useful information, this is often outwith a dataframe/tibble format and so requires a significant quantity of post-processing to otherwise achieve an easily usable output.
+There are excellent packages that already exist to access this data - [RISmed](https://cran.r-project.org/web/packages/RISmed/RISmed.pdf) for PubMed and [rcrossref](https://github.com/ropensci/rcrossref) for CrossRef.
+While these provide a vast quantity of useful information, this is often without a dataframe/tibble format and so requires a significant quantity of post-processing to otherwise achieve an easily usable output.